JialongZhou666/GUARDIAN/README.md

 python test_acc_math_100.py > res.txt
 ```

 By default, the code runs GUARDIAN.
-To switch to GUARDIAN.s, modify the run_GUARDIAN_gpt35.py file by changing the import statement:
+To switch to GUARDIAN.s, modify `run_GUARDIAN_gpt35.py` by changing the import statement:

 ```bash
 from LLMLP_static import LLMLP